Resources, ideas and prompts for discussion related to Questioning.

-Questioning is ubiquitous, and even though it has a dedicated section and principle page on within the MACS Teaching and Learning approach and CPD model, in truth it lives amongst all of the other principles too and supports them and is fuelled by them in equal measure.
-Based on this questioning is a vital skill for teachers to master in order to provide the launchpad for many other approaches and techniques.
+Questioning is ubiquitous, and even though it has a dedicated section and principle page within the MACS Teaching and Learning approach and CPD model, in truth it lives amongst all of the other principles too, and supports them and is fuelled by them in equal measure!
+Based on this, questioning is a vital skill for teachers to master in order to provide the launchpad for many other approaches and techniques.

-Allison and Tharby, ‘Making Every Lesson Count‘, pose a question in order to consider teacher questioning: “how many teachers ever stop to consider why they are asking a question and what they are hoping to achieve by asking it?”.
-They argue that in principle good questioning can promote sustain academic rigour in a classroom, allows us to find our far more about what learners have or have not understood, and perhaps of most importance questioning is a vehicle which really puts the emphasis on students taking ‘a share of the cognitive work of the classroom’.
+Allison and Tharby, in ‘Making Every Lesson Count‘, pose a question themselves in order to consider teacher questioning: “how many teachers ever stop to consider why they are asking a question and what they are hoping to achieve by asking it?”.
+They argue that in principle good questioning can promote and sustain academic rigour in a classroom, allows us to find out far more about what learners have or have not understood, and perhaps of most importance – questioning is a vehicle which really puts the emphasis on students taking ‘a share of the cognitive work of the classroom’.

 - Do we encourage responses in subject specific language?

 - Do we accept incorrect answers or answers that are incomplete?